-- A minimum 3/4 in.
-(19 mm) air clearance must be maintained at the back and 3/4 in.
-(19 mm) to the sides of the fireplace assembly. - Chimney sections at any level require a 2 in.
+- A minimum 1/2 in.
+(13 mm) air clearance must be maintained at the back and sides of the fireplace assembly. - Chimney sections at any level require a 2 in.
 (51 mm) minimum air space clearance between the framing and chimney section.